-This equipment generates and uses radio frequency energy and if not installed and used properly in strict accordance with the manufacturer's instructions, may cause interference with radio and television reception.
-It has been tested and found to comply with the limits for a Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, with the specifications to provide reasonable protection against such interference in a residential installation.
+This equipment generates and uses radio frequency energy.
+If it is not installed and used properly, that is, in strict accordance with the manufacturer's instructions, it may cause interference to radio and television reception.

+It has been tested and found to comply with the limits for a Class B computing device in accordance with the specifications in Subpart J, Part 15, of FCC Rules.
+These rules are designed to provide reasonable protection against such interference in a residential installation.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-- · Reorient the receiving antenna. - Relocate the computer with respect to the receiver. - Move the computer away from the receiver. - Plug the computer into a different outlet so that computer and receiver are on different branch circuits.
+- Reorient the receiving antenna - Relocate the computer with respect to the receiver - Move the computer away from the receiver - Plug the computer into a different outlet so that computer and receiver are on different branch circuits

-If necessary, the user should consult the dealer or an experienced radio/ television technician for additional suggestions.
-The user may find the following booklet prepared by the Federal Communications Commission helpful: "How to Identify and Resolve Radio-TV Interference Problems."
-This booklet is available from the U.S. Government Printing Office, Washington, DC 20402, Stock No. 004-000-00345-4.
+If necessary, you should consult the dealer or an experienced radio/television technician for additional suggestions.
+You may find the following booklet prepared by the Federal Communications Commission helpful:

+"How to Identify and Resolve Radio-TV Interference Problems" This booklet is available from the U.S. Government Printing Office, Washington, DC20402, Stock No. 004-000-00345-4.